Kethsar/ytarchive/README.md

 	--merge
-		Automatically run the ffmpeg command for the downloaded streams when sigint is received.
+		Automatically run the ffmpeg command for the downloaded streams when manually cancelling the download.
 You will be prompted otherwise.

 	--metadata KEY=VALUE
 		If writing metadata, overwrite/add metadata key-value entry.